What is acromegaly?

 What are the symptoms of acromegaly?

-- Your chest becomes barrel-like as your ribs get thicker
+- Larger chest as your ribs get thicker

 - Joint pain